Strategic vs. Financial Buyer?

-Unfortunately, the answer to this kind of question is not as easy to find as many may assume.
-Whether a financial or strategic buyer is ideal for a company’s sale mainly depends on the seller’s objective for selling the business.
-Here are a few scenarios highlighting the seller’s goals and the best buyer.
+Whether a financial or strategic buyer is more ideal for a company’s sale mainly depends on the seller’s objective in selling the business.
+Here are a few scenarios highlighting the seller’s goals and the likely most appropriate buyer.

 1. The seller is only looking for returns

 If a seller is looking to get maximum returns from selling his business, regardless of what happens to the workers or property, then he should consider an open auction deal, which can drive the business’ price upward.
 And since the seller’s primary goal is getting the highest price, a strategic buyer is the best fit, as he is likely to offer more for the firm than a financial buyer.

 If the individual wants a high price for his business but still has reservations on what happens to the plant and its employees, a strategic buyer is still the best fit.
 That said, the seller will need to set limitations in place so that the acquisition can work in his favor.

 3. The seller is interested in cashing out but wants to remain involved in operations